ReginaExMachina/fire-emblem-matcher/README.md

 TBA.

+###History

-###Gale–Shapley algorithm
+##Gale–Shapley algorithm

-<code>fire-emblem-matchmaker</code> uses the Gale-Shapley algorithm to make matches.
+The first verison of <code>fire-emblem-matchmaker</code> used the <a href = "https://en.wikipedia.org/wiki/Stable_marriage_problem">Gale-Shapley</a> algorithm to make matches.

-With this algorithm the 'men' (or the group of proposers) typically end up with matches higher up in their preference list than the 'women' (aka the group evaluating proposals.).
+With this algorithm the 'men' (or the group of proposers) typically end up with matches higher up in their preference list than the 'women' (aka the group evaluating proposals).
+Thus the proposer group is male in Fates and female in Awakening in order to prioritize stronger children units.

-That means we can prioritize the child-bearing units (so to speak) ensuring that they get the best possible matches.
-Thus in Awakening the proposer group is the female characters, but in Fates it's the males.

-For more info check out the <a href = "https://en.wikipedia.org/wiki/Stable_marriage_problem">Wiki</a>.
+However requiring both sets of characters to have preferences with all possible characters did not reflect the actual situation in the game, and changes to compensate for this lead to [breaking issues](Issues) in the final program.

+##Munkres aka The Hungarian Method

+Attempting to resolve this problem, the second verison will use the [Hungarian method](https://en.wikipedia.org/wiki/Hungarian_algorithm)

 ###Issues